 With a feather weight and an almost completely uninterrupted field of vision, we found it's easy to forget that you're wearing them.
 The pair we've been testing come with the mirrored lens, clear lens, soft case and spare nose grip that all fits nicely in a hard case.

-The hydrophobic lenses stops large water beads from forming and while they can occasionally mist up, the fogging quickly clears.
+The hydrophobic lenses stop large water beads from forming and while we found they occasionally misted up when we were working hard, the fogging quickly cleared.
 The Speedcrafts may look a little delicate, but we've been riding in them on muddy, wooded trails for a while now and the lens is still scratch free.

 Check out our full review of the 100% Speedcraft SL sunglasses.